-- Step 1 Log in to the management console and choose Management & Deployment > Log Tank Service. - Step 2 Choose Log Alarms in the navigation pane. - Step 3 Click the Alarms tab.
-The alarms generated in 30 minutes from now and their trend charts are displayed by default. - Step 4 Set criteria to search for your target alarms. - In the search box above the alarm list, select a log group, log stream, alarm severity, and rule name. - Set a time range.
+- Step 1 Log in to the LTS console. - Step 2 Choose Log Alarms in the navigation pane. - Step 3 Click the Alarms tab.
+The alarms generated in 30 minutes from now and their trend charts are displayed by default.

+- Step 4 Set criteria to search for your target alarms. - In the search box above the alarm list, select a log group, log stream, alarm severity, and rule name. - Set a time range.
 By default, 30 minutes is specified (relative time from now).
 There are three types of time range: relative time from now, relative time from last, and specified time.
 Select a time range as required.